dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 This statement is false and intentionally misleading.

-- Davis stated: “I never saw a gun.
+- Davis: “I never saw a gun.
 I never heard him make threats.”
 (Pages 75–76)
-- Paradise stated: “There was no gun that I saw.
+- Paradise: “There was no gun that I saw.
 No threats.”
 (Page 132)

 This satisfies the two-prong standard of Franks v.
 Delaware, 438 U.S. 154 (1978):

-1. The affidavit contains deliberate falsehoods or statements made in reckless disregard for the truth;
+1. The affidavit contains deliberate falsehoods or reckless omissions;
-2. If those falsehoods are removed, the affidavit fails to establish probable cause.
+2. If those are removed, probable cause collapses.

 A Franks hearing is mandatory.
 Suppression of all derivative evidence is required.